codergautam/openai-gpt-token-counter/README.md

 ## Installation

-Install the package using npm:
+You can install the package using npm:

 ```bash
 npm install openai-gpt-token-counter